 Terry Moseley is of course a legend in Irish Astronomy and needs no introduction!
 He will be talking to us about “The Closest Comet Approaches to Earth”

 SYNOPSIS “The Closest Comet Encounters to EarthIt’s widely believed that many comets have impacted Earth during its lifetime, but just how close have comets come to us in recorded history?
 We’ve seen a close pass to Mars, impacts on Jupiter, and a possible impact on Earth.
 We’ve also seen some very spectacular and bright comets in the sky, but how close did they come?
-This talk will review the known evidence, look at the mythological and historical background, and consider the effects of a possible future really close pass.”
+This talk will review the known atmosphere, look at the mythological and historical background, and consider the effects of a possible future really close pass.”

 Dr Andy McCrea is equally well known in Astronomy circles both as a six-year Past-President of the IAA and as proprietor of North Down Telescopes.
 His talk is entitled “Return to the Moon”